Aziza Amir: Career

-She introduced a dance by the famous dancer Bamba Kashar in Laila (1927) Dance was also included in hundreds of Egyptian musical melodramas which followed this film.
-Amir went on to star in almost two dozen films, many of them directed by her husband, the actor-director Mahmoud Zulfikar.
-There are some arguments as to whether Amir directed the two films for which she is sometimes given the director's credit, Bint al-Nıˆl /The Girl from the Nile (1929) and Kaffirıˆ ‘an khati’atik /Atone for your Sins (1933), but what is certain is that she produced most of the films in which she starred through her own production company, Isis Films.
-She remained active as a leading actress and producer up to her death at the age of fifty, when she passed from an un-described terminal illness.
+Amir remained active as a leading actress and producer for the remainder of her life.
+She died at the age of fifty of an unnamed terminal illness.

-Politics and the film industry
+Legacy

-With the release of Laila (1927), during the 1920s while Egypt was just setting its feet and being built up as a nation of its own, separate from its British colonists, sense of nationalism and belonging was skyrocketing and society hoped to see an Egyptian film.
-However, this was not the reason that Amir replaced Turkish director Wadad Orfi with Stephane Rosti, rather his efforts on another film project were disastrous.
-The film Laila (1927) was screened in the royal palace to King Fouad, the film's "'Egyptianness' suitably timely and galvanizing to appeal across the board."
-As Saad Zaghloul became prime minister and the new constitution issued that all men and women are equal in the way they serve their country, this added to the overall sense of belonging and national pride to many women.
+Laila (1927) was released during a period of nationalism in a newly-independent Egypt, further driving nation-wide interest in Egyptian film.
+The film, which was screened in the royal palace to King Fouad, further galvanized this appeal As Saad Zaghloul became prime minister and the new constitution issued that all men and women are equal in the way they serve their country, this added to the overall sense of belonging and national pride to many women.
 Amir's role in the movie Laila was more than just a silent role but attempted to mend the old culture with the more contemporary one, showing the character in more rural areas while also connecting the character to more pharaonic roots by showing her in the deserts of Saqarra.
 As the country struggled with its own identity and westernization and discourses of conservatism juxtaposed against liberalism, Aziza Amir's performance in her film Laila is still of note and mentioned as the first Egyptian feature-length film ever made.
+Egyptian mogul Talaat Harb was quoted stating that Amir had "achieved what men had not been able to achieve," while writer Taha Hussein declared that Amir "possesses the golden voice."